Welcome to today's edition of the Rush 24-7 podcast.

 It's a black and white picture.

-And an enlarged picture of that picture actually drawn on the Berlin Wall.
+It's been sent up to Coco Jr. and an enlarged picture of that picture actually drawn on the Berlin Wall.

 And it's that picture.

-Now, I love this next door some USA Today.
+Now, I love this next doorstep.

 There is a baseball team in London, Ontario.